+Students are expected to attend all lectures, labs, and driving sessions, and to be punctual in attending classes.
+Instructors will maintain a positive record of attendance for all classes.
+A tardy is defined as arriving in the classroom after the designated time for the beginning of the class or for the continuation of class after breaks.
+Five tardies to class will be counted as one absence.
+All tests missed due to the absence of a student must be taken on the first day of attendance after the student's absence.
+There is no charge for make-up work for class time.
 Regular attendance is required and recorded.
 Illness, death in the immediate family, or other unavoidable occurrences may be considered excused absences.
 Prior notice to School staff is typically required for an absence to be considered excused.
 Students may be required to document any absence.
 Unauthorized absences are viewed on an individual basis by the School Director.
 Students must maintain an 80% attendance average to be considered making satisfactory progress.
-Students who are absent for more than 4 consecutive days, or 20% of training time, will be placed on probation or terminated from the program.
-Any student who does not report to class or to a scheduled driving assignment at the designated time, is considered tardy.
-The number of minutes tardy is recorded on the daily attendance record.
-Excessive tardiness will result in disciplinary action such as probation or termination from the program.
+Students who are absent for more than 4 consecutive days, or 20% of training time, may be placed on probation or terminated from the program.
+Excessive tardiness may result in disciplinary action such as probation or termination from the program.